ZainRizvi/HtmlTimeline/README.md

-B1nj Timeline
+Html Timeline
 ========================

 **[Demo]**

-B1nj Timeline is a very simple jQuery plugin.
+Html Timeline is a very simple jQuery plugin.
 The event is automatically placed on the timeline.

 ![Timeline](http://www.b1nj.fr/blog/public/b1nj-timeline.jpg)